Amar Patnaik: Political career

-In the Parliament, he has raised several key issues including budget allocation to health, right to information, infrastructure, railways, law and order, finance, transgenders and women safety.
+In the Parliament, he has raised several key issues including budget allocation to health, right to information, infrastructure, railways, law and order, finance, transgender people and women safety.
 Patnaik was also an early voice in the parliament on the threat of covid before the imposition of the national lockdown in India.
+Following the completion of his Rajya Sabha tenure in April 2024, Patnaik joined the Bharatiya Janata Party (BJP) in November 2025.

 Professional achievements

 He is a Certified Internal Auditor and a Certified Fraud Examiner.
 He also has Certification in Risk Management and Assessment (CRMA).
 He has proficiency in English, Hindi, Oriya and Bengali.

 Legal practice

 After retirement from the civil services, Dr. Patnaik has taken up legal practice and has promoted A & N Legal Solutions LLP with a friend and Partner in Odisha High Court.
 Currently, he practices in areas of Company Law, the Insolvency & Bankruptcy Act (IBC), Environment Law and Electricity Law and offers consultancy on privacy, data protection and technology laws.

 Covid work

 Some of his contributions during the COVID-19 pandemic can be accessed in his reports “My First Year as a Member of Parliament” and “My Second Year as a Member of Parliament.”
 He is one of the few MPs in the Indian Parliament who has come out with a progress report of the work that he has done during the year and placed it in the public domain.
 Most notably, he has evidenced it by providing links to his social media posts during that time when the event occurred.

 He has worked with slum children and in fabricating very unique e-auto ambulances to mitigate physical access issues for families located in interiors of Sundargarh District to the nearest health centres.
 He heads several informal Parliamentary Advocacy groups - on Handloom and handicrafts.
 Health and infectious diseases, Technology and public policy.
 He also mentors a think tank, Global Policy Research Foundation.
 He has also promoted ODIA Foundation & ODIA Foundation Trust in Odisha to implement and execute his ideas for the poor and downtrodden in various areas from grants and donations received from companies under their CSR funds as well as from private philanthropists.